pingcap/tidb/docs/design/TEMPLATE.md

 <!--
 Describe the potential impacts & risks of the design on overall performance, security, k8s, and other aspects.
 List all the risks or unknowns by far.

-Please describe impacts and Risks in two sections: Impacts could be positive or negative, and intentional.
+Please describe impacts and risks in two sections: Impacts could be positive or negative, and intentional.
 Risks are usually negative, unintentional, and may or may not happen.
 E.g., for performance, we might expect a new feature to improve latency by 10% (expected impact), there is a risk that latency in scenarios X and Y could degrade by 50%.
 -->

 ## Investigation & Alternatives